-We all know that there's no accounting for tastes, and this is as true of our appreciation for native plants (or lack thereof) as it is for any other aspect of our lives.
-Some will regard this or that selection of mine below as little more than a weed; in fact, three of them have "weed" in their common names.
+There's no accounting for tastes, and this is as true of the appreciation for native plants (or lack thereof) as it is for any other aspect of people's lives.
+Some will regard this or that selection listed below as little more than a weed; in fact, three of them have "weed" in their common names.
 That's OK, because other gardeners will regard the perennial in question as the best thing since gluten-free sliced bread.

-All of the native plants presented below are indige...nous to the Northeastern U.S. and nearby American states and Canadian provinces.
+All of the native plants presented below are indigenous to the Northeastern United States and nearby American states and Canadian provinces.
 They are best suited for landscaping use in perennial sun gardens or along the sunny edges of woodland gardens.
-To inform yourself in greater detail about any of these native perennials, simply click on the corresponding photo below.

 01 of 17

-The first four perennials native to the Northeastern U.S. that I feature here are all good plants to grow in wet areas of your landscaping.
+The first four perennials native to the Northeastern United States featured are all good plants to grow in wet areas of your landscaping.
 Two of them, in particular, are typically found growing near water in the wild: namely, Northern blue flag and marsh marigold.
 Another that is commonly found growing in moist conditions is the horsetail plant.

-I esteem irises as one of the most exquisite perennials in the plant world.
-If you agree, then, like me, you may be intrigued by the prospect of... growing a native iris in your landscaping.
+Irises are one of the most exquisite perennials in the plant world.
+If you agree, then you may be intrigued by the prospect of growing a native iris in your landscaping.
 Northern blue flag (Iris versicolor) furnishes you with an opportunity to do just that if you are a resident of such areas as New England, Kentucky, Minnesota, Ontario, and Newfoundland.

 02 of 17

 Names can be deceiving, and plant names are no exception.
-As I stated above, some of the native plants that made my list have names that make them sound like they come from the seedy part of town.
-Does Joe-Pye weed (picture) deserve to be classified as a weed?
+Some of the native plants on this list have names that make them sound like they come from the seedy part of town.
+Does Joe-Pye weed deserve to be classified as a weed?
 Or is this stately plant with fluffy mauve flower clusters deserving of a spot in perennial sun gardens?
 Only you can decide.
-But if you're the type influenced by what the avant-garde have to say, take note that many designers hold...
-Joe-Pye weed (Eupatorium maculatum) in high regard.
+But if you're the type influenced by what the avant-garde have to say, take note that many designers hold Joe-Pye weed (Eupatorium maculatum) in high regard.

 03 of 17

 The common name "marsh marigold" for Caltha palustris is both revealing and deceiving.
-The "marsh" part of the name accurately reveals its tolerance for soggy soil, a trait that makes it a logical choice for a ground cover to use around a water feature where you seek spring color.
+The "marsh" part of the name accurately reveals its tolerance for soggy soil, which is a trait that makes it a logical choice for a ground cover to use around a water feature for spring color.
 It is not, however, a true marigold.

 04 of 17

-Bee balm cultivars have become so popular in landscaping that many of you who live in regions where bee balm is a native perennial might not readily recognize it as such.
-I'll excuse most of you for that oversight, but not residents of Oswego, New York.
+Bee balm cultivars have become so popular in landscaping that many people who live in regions where bee balm is a native perennial might not readily recognize it as such.
+However, residents of Oswego, New York, should know the difference.
 Due to the fact that the Oswego Indians concocted a medicinal tea using the leaves of bee balm (Monarda didyma), a nickname for this plant is "Oswego tea."Continue to 5 of 17 below.

 05 of 17

 Black-eyed Susans (Rudbeckia hirta) are tough and make good full-sun plants.
 They tolerate considerable neglect, although you surely can improve their appearance in your perennial sun garden by supplying a modicum of TLC.
-As is often the case with tough plants, black-eyed Susans, under some conditions, can be even more carefree than we would ideally like them to be.
+As is often the case with tough plants, black-eyed Susans, under some conditions, can be even more carefree than you want them to be.
 In fact, some gardeners have called them "thuggish."

 06 of 17

-Wild violets (Viola sororia) don't have "weed" in their common name, but they might as well -- in the opinion, at least, of many homeowners who lump them together with other common lawn weeds and wage war upon them.
-I do not concur.
-What's not to like about a flowering ground cover with a pretty bloom and that requires no maintenance?
+Wild violets (Viola sororia) don't have "weed" in their common name, but they might as well—in the opinion, at least, of many homeowners who lump them together with other common lawn weeds and wage war upon them.
+But, what's not to like about a flowering ground cover with a pretty bloom and that requires no maintenance?

 07 of 17

-Columbine (Aquilegia) comes in many colors, and I have shown you a yellow cultivated type in my image.
-But the native type that qualifies columbine for inclusion in this article is red (A. canadensis); I often see it growing on rocky cliffs in New England.
+Columbine (Aquilegia) comes in many colors, and this one shown is a yellow cultivated type.
+But the native type that qualifies columbine for inclusion in this article is red (A. canadensis); you can often see it growing on rocky cliffs in New England.
 Columbine is one of those "swing" plants (at least at the northern end of its range): you can use it in perennial sun gardens, but, if you're willing to tolerate reduced flowering, it will also work in areas with partial shade.

 08 of 17

 Azure bluets (Houstonia caerulea) are the "whatchamacallit" of the plant world in eastern North America.
 The range of this omnipresent native perennial stretches from the northern reaches of Quebec to the southern tip of the toe of Louisiana.
-This tiny ground cover spills across roadsides far and wide in great drifts, although we're aware of it only in the springtime, when it's flowering.
+This tiny ground cover spills across roadsides far and wide in great drifts, although people are only aware of it in the springtime when it's flowering.
 Its ubiquitousness notwithstanding, hardly anybody knows what it's called.
-Just by... reading this article, you know something that 99+% of people do not know!Continue to 9 of 17 below.
+Just by reading this article, you know something that 99-plus percent of people do not know!Continue to 9 of 17 below.

 09 of 17

 While some people find a sort of odd beauty in the flowers of common milkweed (Asclepias syriaca), most gardeners grow it with butterflies in mind.
 Specifically, common milkweed plays host to the wormy young of the prized monarch butterfly.
-If you're not riddled with entomophobia, you might even enjoy watching the caterpillars, themselves eating the milkweed vegetation (I do).
+If you're not riddled with entomophobia, you might even enjoy watching the caterpillars, themselves eating the milkweed vegetation.

 10 of 17